 Hvar Island is one of the most popular day trips from Split, and that’s not surprising, because Hvar is an extraordinarily picturesque island and easy to visit from Split for the day by ferry or catamaran.

-Hvar is one of the most beautiful places to visit in Croatia.
+Hvar is one of the most beautiful places to visit in Croatia and a must on any first-timers’ Croatia itinerary.

 Hvar is a large island with several towns, plus beautiful countryside (think lavender farms in bloom in season!).